idimitrakopoulos/illuminOS/README.md

 * Automated installation on the mirocontroller (see installation section using `mpfshell`)
 * Filesystem formatter cleans up your microcontroller - no need to reflash it
 * Send (Insta)Push notifications to your mobile phone straight from your microcontroller
+* Update a Dynamic DNS service (DuckDNS) so that your microcontroller is always available online
 * Can be configured for (potentially) any MicroPython enabled microcontroller (out of the box support for `NodeMCU`)
 * Simple logging functionality
 * Ability to read .properties files for configuration